On ergodic two-armed bandits: Introduction

 where $h(x):=(\tet_A-\tet_B)f(x)$, with $f(x):=x(1-x)$.

-However, contrary to the case of i.i.d. payoff sequences $(\eta_{\ell,n})_{n\ge0}$, $\ell\in\{A,B\}$ considered in \cite{LPT04}, the perturbation of the scheme (\ref{eq:cauchy}) under an ergodic assumption {\bf(E)} does not only consist of a martingale, but also of an increment whose importance depends on $\phi$, i.e. on the rate of convergence of the mean payoffs to $\tet_A$ and $\tet_B$.
-More precisely let, for all $n\ge 1$,
+However, contrary to the case of i.i.d. payoff sequences $(\eta_{\ell ,n})_{n\geq0}$, $\ell\in\{A,B\}$, considered in \cite{LPT04}, the perturbation of the scheme (\ref{eq:cauchy}) under an ergodic assumption (E) does not only consist of a martingale, but also of an increment whose importance depends on $\phi$, that is, on the rate of convergence of the mean payoffs to $\tet_A$ and $\tet_B$.
+More precisely let, for all $n\geq1$,

-with the convention that $\wedge_0=0$, and let $(M_n)_{n\ge1}$ be an $(\F_n)_{n\ge1}$-adapted martingale given by
+with the convention that $\wedge_0=0$ and let $(M_n)_{n\geq1}$ be an $(\F_n)_{n\geq1}$-adapted martingale given by

 with

 \begin{Proposition} For all $n\in\N$,